army-of-one/generoo/README.md

 Code generation driven by templating and configuration.

+## What does it do?

+Generoo is a tool that can be used to create customizable and reusable templates for generating anything from single documents to complex software projects.

+Unlike other popular templating frameworks, Generoo requires no additional coding to use.

+Whether you want to generate a Spring Boot 2.1 API from the built in Generoo archetypes, or you created your own template, it can all be achieved through a JSON configuration file and templates.

 ## Usage

 Using generoo is simple.
 The CLI or python script takes 3 positional arguments:

-`generoo <goal> <project> <name>`
+`generoo <goal> <scope> <name>`

-- goal - what you want generoo to do.
+- `goal` - what you want generoo to do.
 Example: `generate`
-- scope - what you want generoo to create.
+- `scope` - what you want generoo to create.
 Example: `project`
-- name - what you want to name what generoo is creating.
+- `name` - what you want to name what generoo is creating.
 This will be used as the root directory name.
 Example: `test`

 Positional Arguments (in the order they appear):